A handful of New York Asian restaurants score big with Michelin

-NEW YORK, Oct 2 (Reuters) - Michelin awarded its coveted stars to a handful of New York restaurants that feature Chinese, Korean or Japanese inspired dishes in the 2013 edition of its Big Apple guide that appears on Wednesday.
+NEW YORK (Reuters) - Michelin awarded its coveted stars to a handful of New York restaurants that feature Chinese, Korean or Japanese inspired dishes in the 2013 edition of its Big Apple guide that appears on Wednesday.

 Masa, the city’s only Asian restaurant with three stars and considered the gold standard of Asian cooking in New York, retained its top ranking.